SBartonJr3/ClassBarton/README.md

-this is a test repo
+This is no longer a test.